Sikorski Offers Data Privacy Tips in Light of Recent Rash of Breaches

 Sometimes cyber attacks are sophisticated and extremely difficult to prevent.
 Other times, an ounce of common sense can be your best defense against the ever-increasing threat to your most private and critical personal data.
-Yes it is true, there are three kinds of people; those who have been notified that their personal data has been exposed, those who’s data will be compromised in the near future, and those who’s data has been stolen, but they just don’t know it yet.
+Yes, it is true, there are three kinds of people; those who have been notified that their personal data has been exposed, those whose data will be compromised in the near future, and those whose data has been stolen, but they just don’t know it yet.
 You might be surprised at how a few simple steps can dramatically reduce the threat to your confidential information.

 “Common Sense” Data Security Take-Aways

 1. Sophisticated (long) Passwords.
 I know you are saying to yourself… “no kidding, duh!”
 But many still use short and easy to remember passwords for obvious reasons.
 Don’t do this!
 Use passwords that are at least 8 characters long and include letters, numbers and special characters.